open-telemetry/opentelemetry.io/content/en/docs/collector/installation.md

 {{% /tab %}} {{< /tabpane >}}

-### Manual Installation
+### Manual Linux installation

 Linux [releases][] are available for various architectures.
-It's possible to download the archive containing the binary and install it on your machine
+You can downloa the file containing the binary and install it on your machine manually:
-manually:

 {{< tabpane text=true >}} {{% tab AMD64 %}}